CS 303E: Spring, 2025

 Students Needing Accommodations:

 The university is committed to creating an accessible and inclusive learning environment consistent with university policy and federal and state law.
 Please let me know if you experience any barriers to learning so I can work with you to ensure you have equal opportunity to participate fully in this course.
 If you are a student with a disability, or think you may have a disability, and need accommodations please contact Disability and Access (D&A).
 Please refer to D&A's website for contact and more information: D&A Website.
-If you are already registered with D&A, please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations and needs in this course.In our asynchronous class, most accommodations (recording lectures, copies of the slides, stepping out of class, etc.) are either already available to everyone in the class or not particularly applicable: Accommodations.
+If you are already registered with D&A, please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations and needs in this course.In our hybrid class, most accommodations (recording lectures. copies of the slides, etc.) are either already available to everyone in the class or not particularly applicable: Accommodations.
 The accommodation that is typically most relevant in this class is extra time on tests.
 That will be provided, but only if we know that you're entitled to the accommodation in time for us to arrange it.
-Extra time for quizzes is provide on GradeScope; extra time for exams is providing by administering them in a separate location.
+Extra time for quizzes is provided on GradeScope; extra time for exams is providing by administering them in a separate location.
 If you have questions, please ask.

 Scholastic Dishonesty: